planetlabs/planet-client-python/docs/guide.md

 #### Authentication Overview

-There are two steps to managing authentication information, obtaining the authentication information from Planet and then managing it for local retrieval for service authentication purposes.
+There are two steps to managing authentication information: obtaining the authentication information from Planet, and managing it for local retrieval for service authentication purposes.

 The recommended method for obtaining authentication information is to